-MOSAIC Blood Borne Support Services focus on the health and emotional wellbeing of people living with and affected by HIV/AIDS, hepatitis and blood borne viruses.
+MOSAIC Blood Borne Support Services focus on the health and emotional wellbeing of people living with and affected by HIV and Viral Hepatitis.

-- Assist you to respond to the challenges of living with HIV or hepatitis
+- Assist you to respond to the challenges of living with HIV or Viral Hepatitis

 - Assist you to bring about desired change in your life, lifestyle or relationships